 - Map the Attendee Journey: Consider where interaction will have the most impact.
 Is it pre-event to build hype, during the event to sustain energy, or post-event to continue the conversation?
 An interactive infographic might be perfect for a pre-event email, while an AI-powered photo booth is designed for peak engagement on the event floor.

-- Integrate, Don't Isolate: The most potent interactive marketing examples are those that feel like a natural part of the overall experience, not a tacked-on gimmick.
+- Integrate, Don't Isolate: The most effective interactive marketing examples are those that feel like a natural part of the overall experience, not a tacked-on gimmick.
 Ensure the chosen activation is seamlessly integrated with the event's theme, branding, and messaging.
 The experience should feel cohesive, reinforcing a brand story at every touchpoint.

 The power of these strategies lies in their ability to create a feedback loop.
 Every interaction, from a vote in a poll to a photo shared from a virtual booth, provides valuable data and content.
 This user-generated momentum not only amplifies reach organically but also provides the social proof needed to build trust and authority.
 By moving beyond one-way communication and embracing these interactive frameworks, we empower our audiences to become co-creators of brand stories.
 This collaborative approach is how we turn fleeting moments of interaction into a foundation for lasting impact and measurable ROI.